Theodore T. Hull, date unknown

 1930.
 The number almost doubled during the first half

-The Davies reference in the left sidebar contains photographs of two of Hull's aircraft.
+The Davies reference in the right sidebar contains photographs of two of Hull's aircraft.
 The Bellanca P-200, XA-BHO (nee: NC684W, not a Register airplane) is below via Woodling, Davies and Underwood.
 Notice the terminal building.

 Bellanca of C.A.T.
 In Service, Date Unknown (Source: See Text)